 Miniature golf and saving energy using catalysts

-Suitable for children age 10 and older and for school groups
+Suitable for children of all ages and school groups

 Demonstration, hands-on experiment